dart-lang/site-www/src/_guides/language/sound-faq.md

 ### How much work is it to switch to strong mode?

-Developers at Google have migrated tens of thousands of lines of Dart to strong mode.
-Many of the changes involved adding annotations to Maps and Lists.
-Often, making code strong mode clean is a matter of making good use of generic methods.
+Many app developers at Google have converted their code to be strong mode clean.
+A lot of changes involved adding annotations to Maps and Lists.
+Often, sound code is a matter of making good use of generic methods.
 Finally, code that uses dynamic types to hold other types must be cleaned up.

 ### Can some of my code in my app/library be strong mode, and other code be not-strong-mode?

 You can exclude files from static analysis.
 For more information, see [Excluding files](/guides/language/analysis-options#excluding-files).
-However, if you are using DDC, the code must be entirely strong mode clean.
+However, if you're using DDC, the code must be entirely strong mode clean.

 ### Are the Dart core libraries compliant with strong mode?

-Yes, as of version 1.21.
+Yes, since 1.19 (September 2016).

 ### Are the packages produced by the Dart team compliant with strong mode?